The Ultimate Diving Experience Awaits in Antarctica

-For our diving expeditions, we consider a minimum of 20 dry suit and cold water dives to be the baseline for meeting our experience requirements.
-You will need to be able to verify this data with a dive log and a diving certificate that is internationally recognized.
-We apologize that we are unable to take people who do not meet these requirements on a dive, but we do this for everyone’s safety and comfort.
+Scuba divers must verify their dive experience with a dive log and diving certificate that is internationally recognized.
+We apologize that we are unable to take divers who do not meet these requirements, but these regulations are for everyone’s safety and comfort.

 Are Deep or Trick Dives Possible?